-- Braille: If Braille is your preferred format, we'll work with State Library Services to help locate the item you need.
+- Braille: If Braille is your preferred format, we'll work with MN State Library Services to locate the item you need.
 Browse the Minnesota Braille / Audio Catalog.

 - Downloadable Audiobooks: It's easier than ever to find and download audio versions of popular items in our eLibrary collection.
 In addition to audiobooks, our eLibrary platform Libby is compatible with some built-in screen reader applications.
 Visit Libby's Accessibility Help FAQs to learn more.

-- Windows Ease of Access tools including Screen Magnification software
+- Windows Ease of Access tools are built into all library computers, including Screen Magnification software

 - Merlin Magnifier (Shakopee Library only)